ferrocactus/cellar/doc/cellar_guide.md

 - **Visualization Method** :

-The following methods are for constrained clustering, which is done after ?
+The following methods are for constrained clustering, which is done after the user has run clustering once and has relabelled cells.

 - **Constrained clustering**

 - **Clusters to preserve**

-- **Clusters to merge**
+- **Clusters to merge** : Enables users to select clusters they think have to be merged into a single cluster.

 ---

 ### Label Transfer
 <img src="pic/labeltransferMenu.png" alt="clusrterMenu"
 	title="Choose Dataset" width="300" height="360" />

+This panel allows the user to assign labels to a new dataset by importing a previous session of already labelled cells (from **Import Session**), and choosing a dataset, and a transfer method.
+This labels cells in the new dataset by looking at which cells it is closely related to in the already labelled session, and assigns new cells that particular label.

 ---